Body image and self-esteem after breast cancer

 Older woman with daughter taking selfie Canva

 Body image refers to how you think about your body and the way you look.
 After breast cancer treatment, surgery scars, weight loss or gain, skin changes, hair loss or regrowth can change the way you feel about your body.
-Some women develop lymphoedema (swelling) after surgery or radiotherapy to lymph nodes in the armpit.
+Some people develop lymphoedema (swelling) after surgery or radiotherapy to lymph nodes in the armpit.

 Take time also to explore other ways to be intimate with your partner and so get used to your new body image.
 Read more about managing sexual relationships.